zenstackhq/zenstack-docs/blog/react-table/index.md

 SQL databases are not meant to be consumed from the frontend.
 You need an API to mediate.
 You can build such an API in many ways, but here we'll use [ZenStack](https://zenstack.dev) to "unbuild" it.
 ZenStack is a full-stack toolkit built above Prisma, and one of the cool things it does is to automagically derive a backend API from the schema.

-Setting ZenStack up is very easy:
+Setting ZenStack up is straightforward:

 1. Run `npx zenstack init` to prep the project.
 It copies the `schema.prisma` file into `schema.zmodel` - which is the schema file used by ZenStack.
 ZModel is a superset of Prisma schema.